 You may run into some problems that are related to the size of this mountain bike though.
 Even if you decide to get the larger variants of it, you may feel like you’re being squeezed into the cockpit.

 That will take some getting used to.
 On the plus side, that is good practice for when you’re riding through a difficult trail as you will be less prone to falling over.

 Despite its size, this mountain bike does possess a bit of heft.
 You will also need to get used to that if you want to take full control over the bike.

 It should come as no surprise that purchasing the right mountain bike requires more than just getting one that fits your frame right.

 You also have to take into consideration the type of mountain bike you’re getting, the wheels, the brakes, the material used to make the frame, and several other factors.

 In this buyer’s guide, I will highlight the important factors so that you can better understand which specifications are right for you.

-What frame size do I need?
+What frame size do I need for my bike?

 Arguably the most essential consideration whenever you’re buying any new bike is simply the fit.
 If the bike is too big or too small for your frame, then chances are you’ll just never get comfortable riding it and will soon have to purchase a different two-wheeler.